 Recognition of donated materials and supplies or GIK revenue is limited to such contributions that the Foundation takes possession of, or gains constructive title to, as the original recipient; are received and/or handled in partnership with an end-user agency; or are used in Foundation programs.
-During 2020, the Foundation had two contributors that donated medical materials that aggregated 77% of total contributed materials.
+During 2021 and 2020, the Foundation had two contributors that donated medical materials that aggregated 80% and 77%, respectively, of total contributed materials.